tenminus11/wif-oauth-web-snippet/README.md

    - After the app is created, note down the **Application (client) ID** and **Directory (tenant) ID**.
    - Go to "Certificates & secrets" and create a new client secret.
 Note down the **Value** of the client secret (this will only be shown once).
    - Go to "API permissions" and ensure "Microsoft Graph" -> "User.Read" is granted.
 If not, add it.
+   - Go to "Expose an API" and click "Add a scope".
+   - Set "Application ID URI" to `api://YOUR_CLIENT_ID` (replace `YOUR_CLIENT_ID` with your Application (client) ID).
+   - Define a scope name `openid`.
+   - Configure consent and state values as needed.
+   - Click "Add scope".

-2. **Configure Workforce Identity Federation**:
+2. **Configure Workforce Identity Federation & IAM access**:
-   - Follow the instructions in the Google Cloud documentation to set up a Workforce Identity Pool and Provider.
+   - Follow the instructions in the [Google Cloud documentation](https://cloud.google.com/iam/docs/workforce-sign-in-microsoft-entra-id) to set up a Workforce Identity Pool and Provider.
-   - Grant the necessary IAM roles to user principal to test access
+   - Grant the necessary IAM roles to user principal to test access \
+     Example : Grant the `Storage Bucket Viewer` role to the workforce pool user on the bucket you want to access. \
+     `gcloud projects add-iam-policy-binding YOUR_PROJECT_ID --member="principalSet://iam.googleapis.com/locations/global/workforcePools/YOUR_WORKFORCE_POOL_ID/subject/YOUR_USER_ID" --role="roles/storage.bucketViewer"`

 3. **Update `config.py`**: